RoyZ-iwnl/GHPC-Mod-Manager-Web/announce/en-US.md

 - GHPC version 20250902 has been released.
 Some mods may not be compatible.
 Please install or update accordingly.

 ## Changelog

+### v1.1.1

+#### feat: Release version 1.1.1 with Steam auto-discovery and translation UX upgrades
+  - Provide SteamGameFinderService and wizard triggers for automatic GHPC path discovery with Steam-only warning flow
+  - Refresh translation update UX with live progress, UTC manifest timestamps, and updated control styling
+  - Lower multi-threaded download threshold and expand localization strings for new automation messages
+  - Promote build to stable v1.1.1 with revised assembly metadata and resource tweaks

 ### v1.1.1-beta.1